vdjserver/vdjserver-doc/docs/developer/developer.rst

 The Community Data Portal is VDJServer's data sharing infrastructure.
 It consists of a data repository for the AIRR Data Commons and a graphical user interface to query and download data from the AIRR Data Commons.
+The backend API components are integrated into the VDJServer Repository (`vdjserver-repository`_) while the GUI is included within :ref:`VDJServer Web <VDJServerWeb>`.
-The infrastructure comprises of a number of sub-components:
+The infrastructure is comprised of a number of sub-components:

 + A Mongo database, which is hosted and managed by TACC, to store the AIRR-seq data.